Report a repair

 All calls will be recorded and may be monitored.

-Rechargeable repairs
+Chargeable repairs

 Where tenants or visitors to their property, have caused damage (eg broken window) or been negligent (eg: locked out of property) the Council will charge for the cost of works to rectify the problem.

 For tenants that are leaving their home and have put a Termination of Notice Form in, a certain standard is required by the Council of how to leave your home.
 A pre-inspection is carried out with the tenant where possible (by the Housing Officers making appointments before the tenant vacates).
 This pre-inspection sets out what the tenant must do to conform to our standard and a form is filled out and signed by the tenant validating this.
-If however, this standard has not been achieved when the post inspection is carried out at void stage a recharge will be sent direct to the tenants new address.
+If however, this standard has not been achieved when the post inspection is carried out at void stage a charge will be sent direct to the tenants new address.

 If you are unfortunate enough to receive an invoice for any of the above circumstances, prompt payment is advisable as delay could cause additional costs being added due to the Council’s efforts in debt recovery and could eventually lead to court costs.